rinoymacwan/SplitwiseFrontEnd/README.md

 # SplitwiseFrontEnd

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.1.
 Front End for a bill-splitting app like Splitwise using Angular 8.
 Includes Authentication and Authorization using JWT tokens.
+Real Time Notifications using SignalR.

 ## Development server